 This is one of the reasons that schools across Australia are implementing Maths Pathway — to support teachers to target their teaching using a holistic approach.
-The model leverages technology to deliver diagnostics and ongoing formative assessments, providing teachers with live, actionable student data that’s easy to access.
-This ensures students get right content, which consists of carefully scaffolded learning activities that work to build students’ understanding, fluency, problem solving and reasoning skills.
+The model leverages technology to deliver diagnostics and ongoing formative assessments.
+This provides teachers with live, actionable student data that’s easy to access.
+It also ensures students get right content, which consists of carefully scaffolded learning activities that work to build students’ understanding, fluency, problem solving and reasoning skills.
 Leaving teachers with more time to focus on what matters — teaching their students.

 Research shows that personalised learning works and data from Maths Pathway students is consistent with this.
 Students using the model master twice as much curriculum in one year as they would in a traditional classroom.
-This progress is being sustained by students too.
+Better still, this progress is sustained by students too.

 At Lavalla Catholic College, for example, teachers report a 25% increase in enrolments in Maths Methods among students who’ve been using Maths Pathway since Year 7.
 The school’s NAPLAN results have also improved, with students beating the state average.

-Galen College also reported an increase in demand for both the Year 10 preparatory program and Year 11 Maths Methods classes, while the demand for basic numeracy classes has halved.
+Galen College also reported an increase in demand for both the Year 10 preparatory program and Year 11 Maths Methods.
+Meanwhile, the demand for basic numeracy classes has halved.
 And at Brighton Secondary College, 41 students are more than six months ahead of their expected year-level.
 Before implementing our model in 2015, only five students were in this group.

 These examples show us that meeting students at their level — rather than at their age — gives them the opportunity to grow in maths.
 It means they can build on their existing understanding, regardless of where they start from.
 Giving them the opportunity to truly master concepts and build a solid mathematical understanding.